-Even if you are not sure, it is always best to be 100% sure and to go to see a doctor after you have been bitten by a dog or animal that you suspect may have the rabies virus.
+Even if you are not sure, it is always best to be 100% sure and to see a doctor after you have been bitten by a dog or animal that you suspect may have the rabies virus.
 Rabies is not a fun way to die.
-So if you are bitten with rabies, see a doctor immediately.

 This is a vaccine that prevents rabies before or after an animal bite.
 Treatment must begin BEFORE any rabies symptoms appear.

-If you have the symptoms or suspect you have rabies, then the treatment is a blood transfusion and antiviral drug.
+If you have the symptoms or suspect rabies, then the treatment is a blood transfusion and antiviral drug.

-Both of these would be more painful and time-consuming and may even require hospitalization.
+Both would be more painful and time-consuming and may require hospitalization.

-There has been some experimentation of where they have put a person into a deep sleep (coma) and then medicate them against rabies.
+There has been some experimentation where they have put a person into a deep sleep (coma) and then medicated them against rabies.

 As you can see from these three kinds of procedures, the easiest is the first one – preventative.
 That is why the simple procedure of the rabies shot makes the most sense.
 The other options are far more dangerous and intrusive for you and your body.

 Dogs are not the only animals that carry the rabies virus.
 Any mammal can have the virus.
 Here are some other animals you can also get the virus from:

 If, for example, you decide to do some caving in southeast Asia, be careful of the bats.
 Also, if you are going to a place with monkeys, be careful with the monkeys.